ramgsuri/orders/README.md

 [![](https://images.microbadger.com/badges/image/weaveworksdemos/orders.svg)](http://microbadger.com/images/weaveworksdemos/orders "Get your own image badge on microbadger.com")

 # orders
-A microservices-demo service that provides ordering capabilities.
+A microservices-demo service that provides ordering capabilities for shopping carts.

 This build is built, tested and released by travis.